skylerblue333/Loathing-in-the-woes-of-ruthless-the-chosen-one-/manuscript_for_publication.md

 You are allowed to win without becoming cruel.

 I wanted to teach you chess because I loved the idea of sharing something with you.
-That ridiculous self-moving Christmas chessboard was never really about producing a chess champion.
+That ridiculous self-moving Christmas chessboard I will buy 2026 was never really about producing a chess champion.

 I imagined you watching a knight glide across the board by itself and thinking, for one second, *that's magic.*